umutahmet/euclid/docs/frontend-todo.md

 ## 3. Data & Integrations

-- [ ] Build adaptive tone learning system that analyzes user writing patterns and usage to automatically match their voice.
 - [ ] Implement Worker API client with fetch handlers for journaling, voice, and AI endpoints; include error boundaries and retry logic.
 - [ ] Integrate Cloudflare D1 persistence for nodes and generations with optimistic UI updates and conflict resolution.
 - [ ] Surface AutoRAG summaries and suggested prompts alongside the canvas.